Flederossi/swde/README.md

 # swde
 A small script to set animated wallpapers using the windows api.

 ### Note: The script isn't that performant in higher resolutions and should only be used in test scenarios.
+When it didn't work try to turn the fps down.

 ## Usage
 * 1.) ```Setup the directory 'C:\swde'```